apache/hudi/rfc/rfc-63/rfc-63.md

 scanned during queries.
 This is usually done in two ways:

 - **Partition pruning**:  The partition pruning relies on a table with physical partitioning, such as Hive partitioning.
-  A partitioned table uses a chosen column such as the date of `timestamp` and stores the rows with the same date to the files under the same folder or physical partition, such as `date=2022-10-01/`.
+  A partitioned table uses a chosen column such as the date of a `timestamp` column and stores the rows with the same date to the files under the same folder or physical partition, such as `date=2022-10-01/`.
 When the predicate in a query references the partition column of the physical partitioning, the files in the partitions not matching the predicate are filtered out, without scanning.
 For example, for the predicate `date between '2022-10-01' and '2022-10-02'`, the partition pruning only returns the files from two partitions, `2022-10-01` and `2022-10-02`, for further processing.
 The granularity of the pruning is at the partition level.

 - **Data Skipping**:  Skipping data at the file level, with the help of column stats or record-level index.
 For example,